example cover photo

-Welcome to The Zaman E3 Lab
+Welcome to The Z E3 Lab

-Engineered and Experimental Evolution
+Zaman Engineered and Experimental Evolution

 Much of our work focuses on host-parasite coevolution both computationally using populations of self-replicating computer programs (sort of like computer viruses), and experimentally in the lab with bacteria and their viruses (bacteriophage).
 But that's not all!
 We're deeply interdisciplinary, and broadly interested in ecology and evolution.